EXCLUSIVELY CANON, ESSENTIAL FOR EOS USERS

 Given the previous experiences we've had with connecting EOS cameras over Wi-Fi or with Canon's Wireless File Transmitters such as the WFT-E4, we'd braced ourselves for an arduous task.
 Rather pleasingly, we'd paired our 77D with the BR-E1 within seconds, and are confident others' experience will be the same.
 Here's how we did it.

-Next, scroll down to 'Pairing', press 'Set'.
-You should now see a message that says 'Pairing in progress.
-Start pairing on the Wireless Remote.'
+Once the remote function has been selected, scroll down to 'Pairing'.
+Press SET.
+A message should now appear that says 'Pairing in progress.
+Start pairing on the Wireless Remote'.

-Now hold down the 'W' and 'T' buttons on the BR-E1 simultaneously for at least three seconds.
-The camera and remote will need to be in close proximity.
+Now, hold down the 'W' and 'T' buttons on the BR-E1 simultaneously for at least three seconds.
+The camera and remote need to be in close proximity of one another.

 Finish the set-up

-First, you'll need to put your camera into the correct Drive mode to enable remote operation.
-To do this, press the left side of the Quick Control Dial (to the right of your LCD monitor on the back of your camera).
-Then scroll across to the icon for 'Self-timer: 10sec/remote' (pictured right) and press 'Set'.
+First, you'll need to put your camera into the correct drive mode to enable remote operation.
+To do this, navigate to the drive mode settings (via your Q screen or relevant button).
+Then scroll across to one of the self-timer/remote options and select that drive mode.

 Now choose the desired release method on your BR-E1 remote – there's a slider switch on the side of the BR-E1 with three options: '•' solid circle for immediate release, '2' for two-second delay, or a video camera icon for movie mode.